anton-weigardh/Getting-and-Cleaning-Data/CODEBOOK.md

 * 68	fBodyBodyGyroJerkMagStd__

 In the original data set, there were 561 different features (strings), all with different names.
 The corresponding file is `features.txt`.
+The entires inside of all features are numerical.
+As said earlier, they are bounded withing [-1,1]

 ## Activity Labels
 There are a total of 6 activities